IRS Form 461 Instructions

 Excess business loss ordering rules

-There are special rules to determine the excess business loss in the first place.
+There are special rules to determine the excess business loss in the first place:

-First, you must apply the at-risk rules, which determine at-risk limits on your net business losses.
 Essentially, at-risk limits mean that your business deductions are limited based upon the amount of your investment that you personally have at risk.
 You can read more about in the instructions for IRS Form 6198, At-Risk Limitations.

 Next, you’ll apply the passive activity limits.
 The amount of any deduction for passive activity losses are limited to the amount of net gains from passive activities.
 More details are contained in the IRS Form 8582, Passive Activity Losses instructions.